Find out if you need to use the UKCA marking and how to use it.

 UK Declaration of Conformity

 The UK Declaration of Conformity is a document which must be drawn up for most products lawfully bearing a UKCA marking.
+We recommend that manufacturers have a separate UK Declaration of Conformity to their EU Declaration of Conformity.

 In the document you as the manufacturer, or your authorised representative (where allowed for in the relevant legislation), should: